 I recommend using the Disneyland app to see locations and times of character greetings.
 Traditionally we’ve found the wait lines are generally shorter in Toontown than elsewhere in the park.
 For more Disneyland with preschoolers tips, click the link!

 Mickey and Minnie’s Runaway Railway – NEW ATTRACTION

 It’s Mickey and Minnie’s very first ride!
 Mickey and Minnie’s Runaway Railway is coming to Mickey’s Toontown at Disneyland.
 This new attraction is set to open first at Disney World (March 4th 2020 at Disney’s Hollywood Studios).
 It will not open at Disneyland until 2022.

 Based on the popular new Mickey Mouse cartoon shorts, this ride will not have a height limit.
 That means you’ll be able to ride it with kids of all ages (babies included).
 State-of-the-art technology and visual effects will combine in this immersive experience.
 It’s also being touted as the attraction to feature the most Hidden Mickeys.
 This is going to be a good attraction to ride over and over!

 Purchase discount tickets and vacation packages from my affiliate Get Away Today.
 Use the Promo Code REWRITTEN and receive an extra $10 off any 2-night or longer Southern California package.
 (Hotel and 2 ticket minimum purchase to qualify for the discount).

-What’s your favorite thing in Mickey’s Toontown?
+What’s your favorite thing in Mickey’s Toontown at Disneyland?
 Share with me in the comments!